radareorg/radare2/README.md

 To learn more on radare2 you may want to read the [official radare2 book](https://radare.gitbooks.io/radare2book/content/).

+You can also use [r2lrn](https://github.com/0ki/r2lrn) or r2golf for a hands-on learning experience.

 ## Operating Systems

 Windows (since XP), GNU/Linux, OS X, [Net|Free|Open]BSD,